-“Mastering the Personal Statement Workshop” – Understand the process of writing a personal statement.
+“Mastering the Personal Statement Workshop” helps students to understand the process of writing a personal statement.
 Can’t make it to the workshop?
-Get started with our Master the Personal Statment e-module found on our website.
+Get started with our Mastering the Personal Statement e-module found on our website.
 You can also view the asynchronous version via Quercus.

 Once you have a first draft of your personal statement, make an appointment to have it reviewed by calling (905) 828-5451